-Jessica Waytashek, UW Health and Wellness Management alum and practicing health coach, says her daily duties might include activities such as:
+Jessica Waytashek is a UW Health and Wellness Management graduate and a practicing health coach for a company called Omada Health.
+She says her daily duties might include activities such as:

 - Assessing client lifestyles and current health concerns

 - Determining clients motivation and readiness to change using motivational interviewing techniques

 - Developing customized dietary care plans for clients